Diverse Monitor Techniques in Functional Safety

 Outputs

-• Safe-state commands (e.g., de-energize, force pump off) and diagnostic flags/events.
+• Safe-state commands (e.g. de-energise, force pump off) and diagnostic flags/events

 Procedure

-3. Design the authority path: Give the monitor exclusive control of a permission gate and/or the final safety output so it can enforce a safe state regardless of main behavior.
+3. Design the authority path.
+Give the monitor exclusive control of a permission gate and/or the final safety output so it can enforce a safe state regardless of main behaviour.

-6. Verify and validate: Fault-inject spec and timing errors, demonstrate independence (build/report evidence), and prove deterministic safe reactions.
+6. Verify and validate.
+Fault-inject specification and timing errors.
+Demonstrate independence (build/report evidence).
+Prove deterministic safe reactions.

 A chemical dosing controller computes a pump flow setpoint.
 A diverse monitor (independent spec) checks: (1) absolute flow bound, (2) ramp rate per 10 ms, (3) commanded vs measured plausibility, and (4) interface integrity.
 The monitor alone can open a per-cycle gate to actuate; otherwise it forces the pump off.